| Barry MacDonnell's

 Note: Normal, 12-point text gives 6 lines per inch, or 0.167" between base lines.
-The above method adjusts the inter-paragraph space to 0.017" (0.167-0.150).
+The above method adjusts the inter-paragraph space to 0.017" (i.e., 0.167-0.150).
 This setting assumes you will have a hard return (i.e., a blank line) between the headings and the following paragraphs, so it adjusts the amount of inter-paragraph blank space by reducing it.
-Be sure to adjust the vertical down/up amounts to match your particular needs.
+Be sure to adjust the vertical advance down/up settings to match your particular needs.

 Optional: Save (copy) the style to your default template so that it can be used in any new (blank) document based on the default template: Click Format, Styles, <select the style from the list>, Options, Copy, Default template, OK.

 Other tips and workarounds

 ☼ If you need to mark a custom Heading style for automatic inclusion in a Table of Contents, see here.

 ☼ Some paragraph formatting in the text of a document can be "inherited" by a Paragraph Style further in the document.

 One type of such formatting is using "First line indent" in Format, Paragraph, Format -- usually at the top of the document -- to automatically indent the first line of all paragraphs (i.e., text ending with a hard return or equivalent).

 So, for example, if you had set this format to a non-zero amount (e.g., 0.3"), any Paragraph Style of the same type further down in the document (e.g., a Heading style) will also become indented that same amount -- probably not what you want for Headings.

 Moreover, if you try to set a Heading's "First line indent" back to 0" with Format, Paragraph, Format in the Heading's Styles Editor, you might notice that WordPerfect will not insert a code if it is the same as the current (or default) setting for that particular formatting.
 WordPerfect abhors using (some) duplicate format codes.